 When the process is finished, a deployment success message appears.

 To view the new workspace, select Go to resource.

 Sign in to ml.azure.com, and select the workspace you want to work with.

 Select Easy-to-use prebuilt modules.

-Select the default pipeline name Pipeline-Created-on at the top of the canvas.
-Rename it to something meaningful.
-An example is Automobile price prediction.
+At the top of the canvas, select the default pipeline name Pipeline-Created-on.
+Rename it to Automobile price prediction.
 The name doesn't need to be unique.